Tan-jianbin/Tan-jianbin.github.io/_teaching/2022-fall-teaching-2.md

 ---

-Study the state-of-art theories and methods about the statistical learning of differential equations
+Study the state-of-art theories and methods for the statistical inference of differential equations.

 Reference
 ======